mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 # Breaking the cycle

-I decided to write a summary of my progress on Zestful and I realized
+I probably would have kept finding new things to do had I not forced myself to reevaluate my strategy publicly.
+I [made a post](https://www.indiehackers.com/forum/zestful-data-month-4-shipping-too-late-94ac777256) on a forum for small startup developers explaining my progress and future plans.

+Knowing other forum posters would ask the obvious question, "Why haven't you launched yet?"
+I tried to answer it pre-emptively.
+I realized I couldn't.
+All signs were telling me it was time to launch, but until I sat down to write out my thinking, I never had to confront it.

-Part of the benefit of writing, especially on the Internet, where people can be eager to find fault, is that it forces you to [justify what you say](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).
-This defensive writing also forces you to organize your thoughts.
+Part of the benefit of writing, especially on the Internet, is that it forces you to [justify what you say](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).
+This type of writing forces you to organize your thoughts.

 >Writing is thinking.
 To write well is to think clearly.
 That's why it's so hard.
 >
 >-David McCullough

-When I wrote the forum post, I tried to pre-emptively answer the obvious question, "Why haven't you launched yet?"
-I couldn't answer it.

-All signs were telling me it was time to launch, but until I sat down to write out my thinking, I never had to confront it.

 # This is critical, but it can wait

 I knew that launching was my top priority, and I had a list of tasks I needed to complete in order to ship.
 I estimated that I could launch in five days at the earliest.

 Then, a funny thing happened.
-Once I decided that my goal was "ship ASAP," many of the tasks that seemed necessary turned out to be things I could do post-launch.
-For each task, I asked myself whether it was absolutely critical for launch.
-I realized that I had several items that were "critical," but would be okay if I completed them a day or two after launch.
+Once I decided that my goal was to ship as soon as possible, I realized that I had several items that were "critical," but would be okay if I completed them a day or two after launch.

 One example was my [terms of use](https://zestfuldata.com/terms-of-service) document.
 I knew I needed to have one, but what would happen if I launched without it?
-I'd perhaps be in poor position in the event of a legal dispute, but what were the odds of someone suing me within a few days of launch?
-Nobody would die or lose millions of dollars if my service misbehaved.
-I couldn't imagine a situation where the stakes would be high enough for someone to bother suing me.
+I'd be in poor position in the event of a legal dispute, but what were the odds of someone suing me within a few days of launch?

 # Shut up and launch

 I revisited my task list and treated everything with the same ruthless skepticism as my terms of use document.
 For each task, I asked myself, "What would happen if I launched without this?"

-With this strategy, my five-day task shrunk to a single day.
-The next day, I officially launched.
+With this strategy, I sped through my "five-day" task list and launched the very next day.
 I published my service to RapidAPI, the web's largest API marketplace and began accepting payment from customers.

 {% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}